cash2one/newsman/README.md

 This project is outlined with the following modules:

-* `image-processor`: handles scaling images, making thumbnails; checking if the image is content-sensitive; checking if the content of the image matches its description, etc.
+* `image_processor`: handles scaling images, making thumbnails; checking if the image is content-sensitive; checking if the content of the image matches its description, etc.

-* `alert-maintenance`: provides code to watch over the running databases and the like; clean and restore obsolete data.
+* `alert_maintenance`: provides code to watch over the running databases and the like; clean and restore obsolete data.

 * `scraper`: scrapes RSS resources for news, blogs and images; APIs of SNS, APIs of SNS-based images, and streams.

-* `data-miner`: mines hot and related news from server logs and stored user information; it also provides code to dedup news
+* `data_miner`: mines hot and related news from server logs and stored user information; it also provides code to dedup news

-* `user-account`: provides code to do user register/login/logoff, API-based login/logoff; code to comment on news/images; code to favorate news/images; code to do personalization (subscription, collect, comment, change themes and colors)
+* `user_account`: provides code to do user register/login/logoff, API-based login/logoff; code to comment on news/images; code to favorate news/images; code to do personalization (subscription, collect, comment, change themes and colors)

-* `data-processor`: transcoding webpages, news summarization, TTS-generation, Searchet-based features
+* `data_processor`: transcoding webpages, news summarization, TTS-generation, Searchet-based features

 * `template`: HTML, CSS and Javascript code necessary for news-page and